Frequently Asked Questions

 -24 hours before: no alcohol, caffeine, fish oil, or blood thinner (aspirin, ibuprofen)

--7-10 days AFTER appointment: no swimming, heavy sweating or exercising, or brow makeupU
+-7-10 days AFTER appointment: no swimming, heavy sweating or exercising, or brow make

-Microblading is technically considered a “tattoo” because pigment is deposited under the skin.
+Permanent Makeup is technically considered a “tattoo” because pigment is deposited under the skin.
 However it is semi-permanent.
 While the pigment is permanently deposited under your skin, over time the appearance of the pigment will fade.
-Microbladed eyebrows last between 6-18 months for most people, before it usually needs a touch up.
+Permanent makeup brows usually last between 12-24 months for most people, before it usually needs a touch up.
+If you don’t get a touch up, over time it will be a soft shadow.
 This can vary depending on the skin type (oily skin fades/blurs faster) and how you take care of the treated area.

-The main difference between Microblading and traditional tattoos are:
+The main difference between Permanent Makeup and traditional tattoos are:

-1) Depth: Microblading/Shading is more superficial than a traditional tattoo in order to achieve crisp hairlike strokes.
-Because of this Microblading is more susceptible to the natural oils in your skin and your skin cell turnover, both of which cause your brows to fade/lighten and blur over time.
+1) Depth: Nano Hair strokes/Shading are more superficial than a traditional tattoo in order to achieve crisp hairlike strokes.
+Because of this Nano Hair Strokes are more susceptible to the natural oils in your skin and your skin cell turnover, both of which cause your brows to fade/lighten and blur over time.

 2) Type of pigments used – The inks used for traditional tattoos often contain heavy metals which stabilize colors over long periods of time.
-Microblading/Shading pigments are not as long-lasting, and are formulated for more superficial depth and to softly fade over time.
+Nano Hair Strokes/Shading pigments are not as long-lasting, and are formulated for more superficial depth and to softly fade over time.

 Our pigments are of the highest quality and are pre-mixed to match every type of hair color.
 We can mix in additional pigment colors to uniquely cater to each individual client, taking into account your undertones and brow style.
 We match the color of your eyebrow hairs and not your head hair color.

-The Microblading color is matched to your natural eyebrow hair.
+The Nano Hair Strokes color is matched to your natural eyebrow hair, not your head hair color.